Back and neck pain can range from minor annoyance to so debilitating everything else in life becomes a secondary concern.

 - Spine fractures

-One of the primary benefits of the Comprehensive Spine Program to the patient is that all care is coordinated in one central location from diagnostics to pain management, surgery and outpatient rehabilitation.
+One of the primary benefits of the spine care we provide is that all care is coordinated in one central location from diagnostics to pain management, surgery and outpatient rehabilitation.
 The patient works directly with a nurse case manager who collects all of the necessary patient information and tests before an appointment is scheduled with the provider or surgeon.

 We Start with the Most Conservative Approaches

-The Comprehensive Spine Program's primary goal is to make patients well without surgery.
+The spine team's primary goal is to make patients well without surgery.
 Conservative measures will be tried first including anti-inflammatory medications, physical therapy or referral to a rehabilitation or pain management specialist.
 Pain management may include therapies such as epidural steroid injections, trigger point injections, facet injections or nerve blocks.
 If these therapies do not provide adequate relief and the pain prevents you from living the quality of life you’d like, surgery may be the next step to consider.

 Complex Minimally Invasive Surgical Procedures